tag/msis-prep/docs/prototyping.md

 # Prototyping

-You should be familiar with the basics of [HTML][html] and [CSS][css] which are foundational languages for prototyping websites.
+You should be familiar with the basics of [HTML][html] and [CSS][css] which are foundational languages for prototyping web pages.

 [html]:https://www.w3schools.com/html/html_intro.asp
 [css]:https://www.w3schools.com/css/css_intro.asp

 ## During the MSIS program

 As part of the D&S module in the MSIS program, you will be using HTML & CSS to design and develop the look and feel of your web application.
 This will be your first step towards creating a fully functional web application.
-Once you have your prototype ready, you will make your application interactive by using client-side ([Javascript][javascript]) and server-side programming languages.
+Once your prototype is ready, you will make your application interactive by using client-side ([Javascript][javascript]) and server-side programming languages.

 [javascript]:https://www.w3schools.com/js/DEFAULT.asp
 ## Major concepts